RoboTeamTwente/roboteam/README.md

 - Program: The location on your computer to the formatting/format-all.sh file of this repository.
 - Working directory: '$FilePath$'
 3. Click on OK, OK
-4. If you now right click a folder and go to External Tools then you can click on clang-format which will format the entire folder (not this unfortunately does not yet work on single files).
+4. If you now right click a folder in your Project Tree and go to External Tools then you can click on clang-format which will format the entire folder (not this unfortunately does not yet work on single files).